urbit/docs/getting-started/installing-urbit.md

 `sudo apt-get install libcap2-bin`
 `sudo setcap 'cap_net_bind_service=+ep' $(which urbit)`

+After installation, you'll want to make sure that the `urbit` command is added to your PATH, so that you can run the command from anywhere.
+To learn how to modify your PATH on Linux, follow [this guide](https://opensource.com/article/17/6/set-path-linux).

 ### Other

 We maintain a [Nix](https://nixos.org/nix) derivation for Urbit in [nixpkgs](https://github.com/NixOS/nixpkgs), however we're still in the process of updating it to `v0.8.0`.
 Once available, you will be able to install and launch it like so: